 We all know that personal data is crucial for true customer nurturing.
 When we harness actionable insights from our customers, we do so with the intent to strengthen our relationship with them by delivering truly relevant and unique experiences.
 But how can you encourage visitors to share actionable data in the first place?

-Why is data collection so difficult?
+Why is website data collection so difficult?

 80% of customers are more likely to purchase from a brand that personalizes the buying experience.
 So if 36% of consumers believe brands should be offering more personalization, why are there so many hurdles to collecting the kind of personal details that are crucial for delivering it?